podemos-info/census/README.md

 cd census
 bundle
 ```
 * Create a database user with permissions and store its credentials in a new `.env` file, in the current directory.
+Check the [configurations guide](docs/configuration.md) to know all that can be configured in the application.
 ```
 DATABASE_USERNAME=census
 DATABASE_PASSWORD=census